abs-lang/abs/docs/stdlib/cli.md

 That's about it for this section!

-You can now head over to read a little bit about [how to install 3rd party libraries](/misc/3pl).
+You can now head over to read a little bit about [the util module](/stdlib/util).